If you enjoy cross stitch and have more finished pieces than you need, try selling them. They make great gifts.

 Note: If you used someone else’s pattern, make sure you are not violating any copyright.
 Patterns usually have a notice with them that tells you what you can and can’t do with the design.
 You can also contact the pattern designer to find out what they permit.

 Take Custom Orders

 Check your local listings for nearby craft fairs.
 Anyone who visits these types of fairs can be a potential customer.
-There are a few costs involved such as transportation, booth rental, etc… but if you have enough completed cross-stitch projects with a total price enough to cover your costs, you can make it all back!
+There are a few costs involved such as transportation, booth rental, etc… but if you have enough completed cross stitch projects to cover your costs, you can make it back.

 You can find almost anything on ebay, including completed cross stitch pieces.
 When you create your listing, make sure to add as many details as possible including a good picture.
 Set your price and let their auction system do the rest.

 Etsy is the biggest marketplace for handmade items and is a good place to learn the ropes of online sales.
 Register on the website, create your store, list your items and get started.
 If you design cross stitch patterns, you can list them as well.